History of Scandinavian Airlines System (1933–1952): World War II

-Marcus Wallenberg jr. contacted several of the shipping companies in Gothenburg to join the venture, but these were skeptical.
+Marcus Wallenberg Jr. contacted several of the shipping companies in Gothenburg to join the venture, but these were skeptical.
 They required that the head office and hub be located there, and Aerotransport was excluded from participating.
 This was not acceptable for Wallenberg, and instead the capital was raised from Stockholm-companies; the largest owner became the Wallenberg-controlled, Gothenburg-based Svenska Amerika Linien.
 Svensk Interkontinental Lufttrafik (SILA) was founded on 22 February 1943 with SEK 12 million in share capital.
 The work of maintenance of the aircraft was subcontracted to Aerotransport.

 Five days later, a delegation from SILA was sent to the UK and US to purchase aircraft and receive traffic rights.
 The negotiations in the US were led by Per A. Norlin, who attempted to procure Douglas DC-4 aircraft.
 Because of Aerotransport's route to Moscow, the connection would allow a service between the allied US and Soviet Union, via a neutral country.
 However, the US was not willing to sell any aircraft until after the war, so Norlin agreed to purchase ten converted Douglas C-54 (DC-4) for delivery after the war for SEK 20 million.
 This was the first contract for delivery of civilian planes for after the war made by Douglas.
 Loans were secured from the First National City Bank of New York and Stockholms Enskilda Bank.

 The procurement of ten aircraft was more than initially needed by SILA, so negotiations were held with DDL and DNL about selling some of the aircraft to them.
 Because the owners of DNL were not able to hold meetings and the airline inactive, and in part because of the transfer of Norwegian negotiation power to the Norwegian Civil Aviation Board, DNL did not attempt to procure any aircraft.
 Still, negotiations continued between the flag carriers, and DNL stated in 1944 that they were interested in procuring some aircraft.
 US authorities urged the Scandinavian airlines to make a common bid for the traffic rights, and the flag carriers started discussing creating a consortium.
 Among the issues was the distribution of ownership: DDL suggested a 40% stake for SILA and 30% for DDL and DNL, with the latter two granting Aero 10% if they should join; DNL proposed an equal ownership between the three.

-In 1943, a fleet of seven American B-17 Flying Fortress had emergency landed in Sweden, and the pilots and planes were being held by Sweden.
+In 1943, a fleet of seven American B-17 Flying Fortress had made an emergency landing in Sweden, and the pilots and planes were being held by Sweden.
 Norlin started to negotiate with the US Air Force for a trade; the US was in more of a need of pilots than aircraft, and agreed to sell the aircraft for US$1 each to SILA in exchange for the release of the pilots.
 In June 1944, the aircraft were transferred to Saab for conversion to passenger aircraft.
 However, permission to operate routes from Sweden to the United States was never agreed upon during the war.